-The Commissioner is the administrator of the plan, although the Commissioner has delegated to claims administrators the performance of certain responsibilities of the administrator.
-The Commissioner has full, discretionary authority to control and manage the operation of the plan, and has all power necessary or convenient to enable it to exercise such authority.
-The Commissioner may provide rules and regulations, not inconsistent with the provisions hereof, for the operation and the management of the plan, and may from time to time amend or rescind such rules or regulations.
+The Commissioner is the administrator of the health plan, although the Commissioner has delegated to claims administrators the performance of certain responsibilities of the administrator.
+The Commissioner has full, discretionary authority to control and manage the operation of the health plan, and has all power necessary or convenient to enable it to exercise such authority.
+The Commissioner may provide rules and regulations, not inconsistent with the provisions hereof, for the operation and the management of the health plan, and may from time to time amend or rescind such rules or regulations.

-Except as may be otherwise specifically provided in the plan, the Commissioner has full, discretionary authority to enable it to carry out its duties under the plan, including, but not limited to, the authority to determine eligibility under the plan and to construe the terms of the plan and to determine all questions of fact or law arising hereunder.
+Except as may be otherwise specifically provided in the health plan, the Commissioner has full, discretionary authority to enable it to carry out its duties under the health plan, including, but not limited to, the authority to determine eligibility under the health plan and to construe the terms of the plan and to determine all questions of fact or law arising hereunder.
 The Commissioner has all power necessary or convenient to enable it to exercise such authority.
-All such determinations and interpretations will be final, conclusive, and binding on all persons affected thereby.
-The Commissioner has full, discretionary authority to correct any defect, supply any omission or reconcile any inconsistency and resolve ambiguities in the plan in such manner and to such extent as it may deem expedient, and the Commissioner will be the sole and final judge of such expediency.
+Notwithstanding the provisions of AS 39.35.006 permitting retirees to appeal a decision of the administrator all such determinations and interpretations will be final, conclusive, and binding on all persons affected thereby.
+The Commissioner has full, discretionary authority to correct any defect, supply any omission or reconcile any inconsistency and resolve ambiguities in the health plan in such manner and to such extent as it may deem expedient, and the Commissioner will be the sole and final judge of such expediency.